 SCC offers National Consumer Protection Week reminders

-In conjunction with the 17th annual National Consumer Protection Week March 1-7, the State Corporation Commission (SCC) reminds Virginians that it stands ready throughout the year to answer inquiries, handle complaints, and provide information and assistance regarding those industry sectors over which it has regulatory responsibility.
-Those sectors include insurance, state-chartered financial institutions, securities, franchises, and investor-owned utilities (electric, natural gas, water, sewer, and telecommunications).
+The SCC is using the March 1-7 National Consumer Protection Week to remind Virginians that it stands ready throughout the year to answer inquiries, handle complaints and provide information and assistance regarding industry sectors over which it has regulatory responsibility.

 - Bureau of Insurance – (804) 371-9741

 - Bureau of Financial Institutions – (804) 371-9657